SoundaryaBaskaran/End-to-End-ML-Student-Performances/README.md

 5. Flask App creation :

-    - Flask app is created with User Interface to predict the gemstone prices inside a Web Application.
+    - Flask app is created with User Interface to predict the math score inside a Web Application.